T3Social/NgineS/README.md

 - we can have projects
 - a Wiki is available where people can contribute

-Code we post here under T3Social will be available under AGPLv.3
+Extra code we post here under T3Social will be available under AGPLv.3 as long as Sngine itself is not licensed clearly under GPLv.2+ or GPLv.3 itself.